Brighton Place station

-Brighton Place is an abandoned and unused subway station of the Cincinnati Subway.
-The station is the last through station before the tracks go above ground along Interstate 75.
+Brighton Place is a station of the abandoned Cincinnati Subway in the US.
+The station is the last through station before the tracks go above ground along the Interstate 75 highway.
 The station was planned in 1916, but was not completed due to lack of funding.
-Beyond this station three more above ground stations were constructed, Marshall Avenue, Ludlow Avenue, and Clifton Avenue, which were demolished when Interstate 75 was built.
-In 2002, the station was proposed to be part of the MetroMoves light rail system until the plans were rejected.
+Beyond this station three more above-ground stations were constructed, Marshall Avenue, Ludlow Avenue, and Clifton Avenue, but demolished when Interstate 75 was built.
+In 2002, the station was proposed to be part of the MetroMoves light rail system, but the plans were rejected.